hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprtoolkit/development.md

 - `PERCENT` takes a percentage in the form of `(0, 0) - (1, 1)` and will be the size of the parent multiplied by the percentage.
 - `AUTO` ignores the passed vector (leave it empty) and instead will always attempt to contain the children\*

+> [!NOTE]
-\*_Some elements will force their own sizing, like e.g. Text.
-Leave them AUTO to avoid confusion._
+> Some elements will force their own sizing, e.g. `Text`.
+Leave them `AUTO` to avoid confusion.

 ## Elements

 Most elements are self-explanatory.
-You can explore their builder fns to see what styling / behavior options they support.
+You can explore their builder functions to see what styling / behavior options they support.

 Each element is created with a `Builder` which is there to maintain ABI stability.
 After you call `->commence()`, you will get a `SP` to the newly created object.